Peaks are preserved under run-sorting: Descents in a permutation after run-sort

 In conclusion, we have

 and thus, we have recursively extended the domain of $\eta$.
 We encourage the reader to verify that peak-values in the left hand side, are mapped to peak-values after runsort in the right hand side.

-In general, there is no choice in Case 1 and Case 2, as there is always exactly one possible value of $a$ there.
-In Case 3 and Case 4, we have many choices if we are only interested in preserving the \emph{number} of peaks, but there is no choice if we want to map $\PEAKVAL$ to $\SPV$.
-In Case 3 for example, if $n$ is inserted after a peak-value $k$, then this value $k$ must be the same on both sides (but correspond to different values of $a$).
-But as we saw for Case 5, there is some freedom, even if we demand that the set of run-starts is preserved.
+In general, there is no choice in Case~1 and Case~2, as there is always exactly one possible value of $a$ there.
+In Case~3 and Case~4, we have many possible combinations if we are only interested in preserving the \emph{number} of peaks, but the choice is unique if we want to map $\PEAKVAL$ to $\SPV$.
+In Case~3 for example, if $n$ is inserted after a peak-value $k$, then this value $k$ must be the same on both sides (but correspond to different values of $a$).
+But for Case~5a and Case~5b, there is some freedom, even if we demand that the set of descent bottoms is preserved.
+Incorporating additional statistics from \cref{lem:otherStatistics} will not reduce this freedom further.
+Rather, it is necessary to find some combinatorial statistic which split Case~5a and Case~5b further, or make the pairing canonical.

 \begin{example} Here are the values of $\eta$, constructed with the above method.
 It turns out that this construction is canonical for the values presented below, but in general, choices have to be made.